Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing: Duality between Frobenius modules and Cartier modules

 \begin{lem} For any $* \in \{\emptyset, +, -, b\}$, pairing with $\omega_X^\bullet$ restrict and corestrict to triangulated functors and where we set $\emptyset' \coloneqq \emptyset$, $+' \coloneqq -$, $-' \coloneqq +$ and $b' \coloneqq b$.

-Similarly, for $* \in \{-, b\}$, they restrict to triangulated functors and \end{lem} \begin{rem} One has to be slighlty careful: in the second and fourth $\Rcal\HHom$, we apply the abuse of notations $\omega_X^\bullet = R\iota(\omega_X^\bullet)$. \end{rem} \begin{proof} Let us only show the statement before ``Similarly'' (the proof of the other statement is identical).
+Similarly, for $* \in \{-, b\}$, they restrict to triangulated functors and \end{lem} \begin{rem} In the first and third $\Rcal\HHom$'s, we used the abuse of notations $\omega_X^\bullet = R\iota(\omega_X^\bullet)$. \end{rem} \begin{proof} Let us only show the statement before ``Similarly'' (the proof of the other statement is identical).

 The only new statement is that the functors $\Rcal\HHom(-, \omega_X^\bullet)$ map to $D^*_{\coh}$ and remain triangulated.
-The fact that they are triangulated follow from the canonical triangulated structure we can put on $D^*_{\coh}$, since coherent modules from a weak Serre subcategory of $\Mod(\Ocal_X)$ (hence this is also true for $F$-modules and Cartier modules).
+The fact that they are triangulated follow from the canonical triangulated structure we can put on $D^*_{\coh}$, since coherent modules from a weak Serre subcategory of $\Mod(\Ocal_X)$ (hence this is also true for Frobenius modules and Cartier modules).